lvanmoorsel/evaluation-guide/content/evaluation-guide/05 What App Development Process Should I Follow with Mendix (new).md

 tags: [""]
 ---

+## 1 The BizDevOps Process {#bizdevops}

 Mendix adopts a DevOps methodology with a high focus on business and IT collaboration, also known as a BizDevOps or DevOps 2.0.
 Mendix has optimized the BizDevOps approach for the low-code uses.
 This combination of changing the process to [BizDevOps ](#bizdevops) and using [low-code](#low-code) in this process results in a shorter feedback loop and [changes the roles](#changing-roles) within the software development process.

-The sections below go deeper into this Mendix process.

-## 1 The BizDevOps Process {#bizdevops}

 This section explains the concept of the BizDevOps process and compares this with other software development processes.